Champagne A. Lété

 Ratafia Champenois

-Spirit from grape must and champagne alcohol.
+Spirit from grape must and Champagne alcohol.
 Aromatics of gingerbread, honey and candied fruits.
 Can be used as apéritif, with foie gras, melon with Serrano ham, as Trou Champenois (with vineyard peach sorbet), with chocolate desserts or as digestif.
 Serve well chilled.

 Spiritueux · Damery